theolivenbaum/resin/README.md

 ## Flexible, pluggable, extensible
 Are you looking for something other than a document database or a search engine?
 Database builders or architects looking for Resin's indexing capabilities specifically and nothing but, can either
 - integrate as a store plug-in
-- send documents to the default storage engine with only PK as stored field (and then query the index like you normally would to resolve it)
+- send documents to the default storage engine storing a single unique key per document but analyzing everything (and then querying the index like you normally would to resolve the primary key)

 ## Supported .net version
 Resin is built for dotnet Core 1.1.